-Hotel Suehiro: Located in front of Kamata Station
+3. Hotel Suehiro: Located in front of Kamata Station

 Hotel Suehiro, 20 minutes by car from Haneda Airport and 25 minutes to Tokyo Station, is a commercial hotel that is an ideal base for sightseeing.
 The hot spring water drawn up from beneath the hotel is "kuro-yu," a type of black spring water.
 It is not a volcanic hot spring, but ground water which has turned into a hot spring with dissolved components of vegetation and foliage buried in the Paleozoic stratum.
 It is nicknamed "Bijin no Yu" (a hot spring for beautiful women) because the water is said to give skin is given a moisturized and a smooth feeling after bathing.
-The feature of this hot spring is it warms the body to the core and a chill after bathing is not likely to occur.
+The feature of these Tokyo hot springs is it warms the body to the core and a chill after bathing is not likely to occur.
 This is because of the sodium contained in the water.
 You can visit it empty-handed because the fee includes rental towels.

 - Address 8-1-5, Nishikamata, Ota-ku, Tokyo, 144-0051, Japan

-Maenohara Onsen Saya-no-yudokoro: A Cloudy Hot Spring Flowing Directly from the Source
+4. Maenohara Onsen Saya-no-yudokoro: A Cloudy Hot Spring Flowing Directly from the Source

 There are other baths including an open-air onsen surrounded by green, lying bathing (you can lie down in the bath), and "tsubo-yu" which is a bath for one person's use.
 During the day you can look at the blue sky and at night you can gaze at the moon and stars while you enjoy a hot soak.
 They also have a jet bath, a dry sauna, and a steam sauna.

-Shimizu-yu: Indulge in Two Kinds of Natural Hot Springs
+5. Shimizu-yu: Indulge in Two Kinds of Natural Hot Springs

 A public bath where you get to enjoy two natural hot springs, kuro-yu and kogane-no-yu, with each featuring different qualities.